Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 Sure, you can’t help the fact that you have to spend eight hours a day with your coworker who finds fault in everything and everyone.
 But you can politely decline their invitation to join them for lunch or happy hour.

-The less time you spend with them, the less time they have to drag you down into their hole.
+The less time you spend with negative people, the less time they have to drag you down into their hole of negative emotions.

 Surround yourself with positive influences as often as possible.